alphagov/tech-docs-gem/README.md

 To release a new version, create a new pull request (PR) that updates [version.rb](lib/govuk_tech_docs/version.rb) and [CHANGELOG.md](CHANGELOG.md).

-Do not include other changes in this pull request, as this makes it easier to find out what was released when.
-See this [PR for releasing a new version](https://github.com/alphagov/tech-docs-gem/pull/15) as an example.
+Do not include other changes in your pull request, as this makes it easier to find out what was released when.
+See an example of a [PR for releasing a new version](https://github.com/alphagov/tech-docs-gem/pull/15).

 Travis will automatically release a [new version to Rubygems.org](https://rubygems.org/gems/govuk_tech_docs).